 It is Dr. Hodges’ hope that, through community involvement and support, the models will become self-sustaining after the end of the program or when involvement from the original team dissolves.
 Furthermore, when the grant money runs out, the study contributors will be turning to funding from private firms and businesses.

-For your drinking water concerns, at [firm-name], the Austin water softener and filter experts can help you choose the water system that meets your every need.
-Contact them today at [phone-number] to learn more about which home water system is right for you.
+For your drinking water concerns, at American Water, the Austin water softener and filter experts can help you choose the water system that meets your every need.
+Contact them today to learn more about which home water system is right for you.